bjzhang/open_log/log2016linaro.markdown

 2. Send to suse guys
 Hi, Andreas and Alex

-Are you plan to join Linaro connect in Las vegas.
-I plan to host a private meeting for discuss for ILP32.
+Are you plan to join Linaro connect in Las vegas?
+There would be a private meeting for discussion of ILP32.
 So, I am trying to collect the information here.

-Is there any open issue for ILP32 in your mind?
+Is there any open issues for ILP32 in your mind?

 Regards